gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 `Gapotchenko.FX.Threading.AsyncMonitor` class can be used as an almost drop-in replacement for `System.Monitor`.

 Let's take a look at example.
-The synchronous code below:
+The synchronous code below that uses `System.Monitor`:

 ``` C#
 class OldCode